Round the Twist: Series 3

 Round the Twist rated number one on the BBC in the middle of 1998.
 The BBC screened the third series at 4:30 pm on Monday afternoons from 10 January – 10 April 2000.
 Figures supplied by the BBC Broadcast Strategy Channel Development group indicated that the BBC audience viewership in the 4:30 pm slot increased by 13–18% share over the period when the program aired.
 The BBC's average audience in those weeks was approximately two million people or 37% of the audience watching television at that time.

 In Finland, the series aired daily during the summer holidays in June 2000.
 Yle described the screening as a "great success" with an average rating of 8.0.
-The audience share achieved was never less than 55% and it peaked at 75% in the 10-14-year-old age group.
+The audience share achieved was never less than 55% and it peaked at 75% in the 10- to 14-year-old age group.

 Series 3 was a critical and popular success.
-In the 5.00 pm time slot Round The Twist 3 was consistently watched by 323,300 people, including:
+In the 5.00 pm time slot, season 3 was consistently watched by 323,300 people, including: